GFDRR/rdl-jkan/_datasets/hzd-ssd-mh.md

     format:
       - gpkg
     resource_description: >-
-  Multi-Hazard Index calculated at ADM1 level; flood exposure is calculated for all return periods and exposure categories at ADM2 level.
+  Multi-Hazard Index calculated at ADM1 level.
+Flood exposure is calculated for all return periods and exposure categories at ADM2 level.
     h-res: ''
     epsg: 4326 (WGS84)
     url: >-